K-JC/drf-foodies-api/README.md

 # Credits

+I would like to credit and thank my amazing husband and our two children who were my motivation for continuing with all my projects.
+They kept me going when things got tough and I wouldn't be where I am today without them and their support.

 ## Media
 * All images used are from Pexels, I used Tiny PNG to compress images down and then used Cloudinary as my storage for them.[Pexels](https://www.pexels.com/)
 * All icons used for my navigation links are from FontAwesome.-[FontAwesome](https://fontawesome.com/)